 - A. The Company leases various assets including buildings.
 Rental contracts are typically made for periods of 1 and 3 years.
-Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions. - B. For the years ended December 31, 2020 and 2019, the Company recognised rent income in the amounts of \$24,865 and \$18,065, respectively, based on the operating lease agreement, which does not include variable lease payments. - C. Gain arising from operating lease agreements for the years ended December 31, 2020 and 2019 are as follows:
+Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions. - B. For the years ended December 31, 2021 and 2020, the Company recognised rent income in the amounts of \$26,449 and \$24,865, respectively, based on the operating lease agreement, which does not include variable lease payments. - C. The maturity analysis of the lease payments under the operating leases is as follows: